 Sterling Sky also studied how LSA impacted average businesses The click-through rate decreased the total actions take by customers by 5.11 a month.
 On average, two of these clicks would have resulted in calls.
 Three of the clicks would have been on the business website.

 The click-through rate for driving directions was 0.19 percent during the late fall months of 2022.
 The company says it was less than half of what it was in 2019 but attributed the decline to reduced travel in Fall 2022.

 Branded Searches Have a Larger Impact on Click-Through Rates than LSAs

 Sterling Sky calculated the click-through-rate based on discovery searches because direct searches for specific businesses wouldn’t surface local packs or LSAs.
 They determined if there was a significant decrease in branded searches, it would lower the total clicks and result in a lower click-through-rate.

 They found the number of direct, branded searches in October and November was 11.71 percent.
 This figure was much lower than the summer months.
 The company believes the drop in branded searches caused the decrease in lost clicks, rather than Google’s LSAs.

 Google’s LSA decreased clicks on Google My Business listings two months following its launch.
 The decline was infinitesimal.
 LSA only resulted in five fewer clicks per month compared to the average.
 They concluded that reduced branded search rates had a larger impact on the click-through rates.

 Do you need a streamlined Google Local Service Ads campaign to promote your business?
 You’ll need the expertise of a seasoned digital marketing agency to promote your business.
-Dialed-In Local has seasoned SEO experts that can handle your Google LSA campaign in the Tampa area.
+Dialed In Web has seasoned SEO experts that can handle your Google LSA campaign in the Dallas area.
 To set up a consultation, contact us today.